 Environmental Problems

-• Excess static or mold growth
+• Excessive static or mold growth

 • Large amounts of dust

-• Stuffy or musty odors
+• Stagnant or musty odors

 How Can I Stop Indoor Air Quality Problems?